 It is also possible to submit an OK Medicaid application in person at your local Oklahoma Department of Human Services (DHS) Center.
 You can find the nearest center by using the Oklahoma DHS website.

 Traditional Medicaid application submissions by mail are available by downloading an application from the website and mailing it to the closest Oklahoma Department of Human Services (DHS) Center.
 The Oklahoma Medicaid application is available in English and Spanish.

 If you do not have access to the internet and lack the time to apply by standard mail or in-person, chances are you are wondering where to apply for Medicaid.
 Beneficiaries can sign up for Medicaid by calling a toll-free number and communicating with a Medicaid case worker.
 The Medicaid application is half-completed on the phone and the remaining form is sent to your residential address for completion.

 Apply for Medicaid in Oklahoma with the Correct Documentation

 Pregnant women who earn up to but not greater than 138 percent of the FPL are eligible to apply for Medicaid in Oklahoma.
-Children younger than 19 years of age who reside in a home with income up to but not greater than 205 percent of the FPL are also eligible to submit a Medicaid application.
+Children younger than 19 years of age who reside in a home with income up to but not greater than 205 percent of the FPL can also have Medicaid benefits eligibility.
 Annual household income limits must be met to apply for Medicaid online or by any other method.